karstenpedersen/laser-madness/README.md

 # Laser Madness

-A topdown shooter with retro-feel made for [Ludum Dare 51](https://ldjam.com/).
+A topdown shooter with a retro-feel made for [Ludum Dare 51](https://ldjam.com/).

 Made with GameMaker Studio 2.3.